 The Civil Rights Act legally desegregated the South in 1964, but ongoing practices still make voting relatively difficult for Black people.
 In 1965 the people of Selma, Alabama stood up for their rights.
 Led by Martin Luther King Jr., these patriots made a legendary march from Selma to Montgomery.
 Their historic efforts resulted in President Lyndon B. Johnson signing the Voter Rights Act of 1965.
 A triumphant dramatization of the effort was rendered on film by director Ava DuVernay.

 Ava DuVernay became the first Black female director to be nominated for a Golden Globe for Selma in 2014.
 The film also won the Academy Award for Best Original Song for “Glory” by Common and John Legend.

 Movies with a Strong Female Lead

 Ellen Ripley, Katniss Everdeen, Princess Leia, Okoye, and Clarice Starling.
-Just five names out of so many fictional women who have changed the meaning of a strong female lead.
+Just five names out of so many fictional women who have redefined what it meant to be a strong female lead.
 Women throughout history built a strong foundation for the women that came afterward.
 It can be the same for fictional characters, their strength and courage can be just as inspiring.

 Captain Marvel is the first female-led superhero film for the Marvel Cinematic Universe.
-Released on International Women’s Day in 2019, Captain Marvel became the sixth-best domestic box office performance, raking in $1.2 billion globally.
+Released on International Women’s Day in 2019, Captain Marvel became the fifth-best global box office performance of that year, raking in $1.2 billion.

 Have you ever had the feeling that something bad is about to happen?
-Since Adelaide Wilson was a child, a traumatic experience left her feeling scared and concerned for the future.
+Director Jordan Peele uses that feeling to chilling effect in US.
+When Adelaide Wilson was a child, a traumatic experience left her feeling scared and concerned for the future.